-U Configuring the round robin weight corresponding to the WFQ scheduling policy for an output queue
+Configuring the round robin weight corresponding to the WRR scheduling policy for a multicast output queue

-By default, the weight of a global or interface-based queue is 1:1:1:1:1:1:1:1.
+By default, the weight for each queue is 1:1.

-Run the wfq-queue bandwidth command to configure the round robin weight corresponding to the WFQ scheduling policy for an output queue.
+Run the qos mc-queue scheduler weight command to configure the round robin weight corresponding to the WRR scheduling policy for a multicast output queue.
 The configurable weight range is determined by products.

-A higher weight means more packet bytes that can be sent.
+A higher weight means longer output time.

-U Configuring the bandwidth for a queue
+Configuring the bandwidth for a queue